DivinciApp/JestonOrinSetup/README.md

 sudo apt install gh
 ```

 ## Clone the Divinci "server" repo to Jetson
-TODO: Rename this GitHub repo to "LocalAppServer" since its only a local server?
 Lets get the Divinci server up and runing for local development
 ```
 gh auth login